2013–14 Houston Cougars women's basketball team

 The 2013–14 Houston Cougars women's basketball team represented the University of Houston during the 2013–14 NCAA Division I women's basketball season.
-The season marked the first for the Cougars as members of the American Athletic Conference.
+This was the Cougars' first season as members of the American Athletic Conference.
 The team was coached by Todd Buchanan until his resignation on December 21, 2013, having played 11 games of their schedule.
 The remainder of the season was coached by interim head coach Wade Scott.
-They played their home games at Hofheinz Pavilion.
+The team played their home games at Hofheinz Pavilion.